Valery Karpin: FC Rostov and Russia

-Russia National Team

-On 23 July 2021, Russian Football Union hired him as manager of the Russia national football team until 31 December 2021 (for the duration of the World Cup qualification campaign).
+On 23 July 2021, Russian Football Union hired him as manager of the Russia national team until 31 December 2021 (for the duration of the World Cup qualification campaign).
 He was expected to continue coaching FC Rostov at the same time until that date.
 The contract has an option to be extended beyond that date.
 10 days later, after just two games coaching both Rostov and national team, on 2 August 2021 he left Rostov by mutual consent.

 Russia under Karpin qualified for the second round of World Cup qualifiers after finishing second in their group.
 However, on 28 February 2022, FIFA and UEFA suspended Russian clubs and national teams from international competition until further notice, due to the Russian invasion of Ukraine.
 On 10 March 2022, Karpin extended his contract with the national team until the end of 2022, and also returned to the manager position at FC Rostov.
 Russian Football Union president Aleksandr Dyukov clarified that Karpin would have to leave Rostov and focus on the national team job in case RFU's pending appeal of the disqualification to CAS is successful or disqualification is lifted otherwise.
 He was selected coach of the month by Russian Premier League for April 2022 and again for September 2022 and November 2022.

 On 5 November 2022, Karpin extended his contract as the national team manager to 1 August 2024, with the suspension from international competitions still in place.

+Karpin was voted league's coach of the month once again for March 2024.

+On 28 June 2024, Karpin extended his contract with the national team to July 2028.

+On 25 February 2025, Karpin resigned from his Rostov position to focus on the national team job.

+Dynamo Moscow

+On 13 June 2025, Karpin signed a three-year contract with Dynamo Moscow, while also staying with the national team.
+Russian Football Union agreed to the arrangement, until the national team's international suspension is lifted.
+Karpin resigned from Dynamo on 17 November 2025 to focus on the national team, with the club in 10th place.